Rotoscoping: Uses by other studios

-During the mid-1990s, Bob Sabiston, an animator and computer scientist veteran of the Massachusetts Institute of Technology (MIT) Media Lab, developed a computer-assisted "interpolated rotoscoping" process, which he used to make his award-winning short movie "Snack and Drink".
-Director Richard Linklater subsequently employed Sabiston and his proprietary Rotoshop software in the full-length feature movies Waking Life (2001) and A Scanner Darkly (2006).
-Linklater licensed the same proprietary rotoscoping process for the look of both movies.
-Linklater was the first director to use digital rotoscoping to create an entire feature movie.
+During the mid-1990s, Bob Sabiston, an animator and computer scientist veteran of the Massachusetts Institute of Technology (MIT) Media Lab, developed a computer-assisted "interpolated rotoscoping" process, which he used to make his award-winning short film "Snack and Drink".
+Director Richard Linklater subsequently employed Sabiston and his proprietary rotoscope software in the full-length feature films Waking Life (2001) and A Scanner Darkly (2006).
+Linklater licensed the same proprietary rotoscoping process for the look of both films.
+Linklater was the first director to use digital rotoscoping to create an entire feature film.
 Additionally, a 2005–08 advertising campaign by Charles Schwab used Sabiston's rotoscoping work for a series of television commercials, with the tagline "Talk to Chuck".
 The Simpsons used rotoscope as a couch gag in the episode Barthood, with Lisa describing it as "a noble experiment that failed".

 In 2013, the anime The Flowers of Evil used rotoscoping to produce a look that differed greatly from its manga source material.
 Viewers criticized the show's shortcuts in facial animation, its reuse of backgrounds, and the liberties it took with realism.
-Despite this, critics lauded the movie, and the website Anime News Network awarded it a perfect score for initial reactions.
+Despite this, critics lauded the film, and the website Anime News Network awarded it a perfect score for initial reactions.

-In early 2015, an anime film titled The Case of Hana & Alice (animated prequel to the 2004 live-action film, Hana and Alice) was entirely animated with rotoscoping, but it was far better received than The Flowers of Evil, with critics praising its rotoscoping.
+In early 2015, the anime film The Case of Hana & Alice (animated prequel to the 2004 live-action film, Hana and Alice) was entirely animated with Rotoshop.
+It was far better received than The Flowers of Evil, with critics praising its rotoscoping.
 In 2015, Kowabon, a short-form horror anime series using rotoscoping, aired on Japanese TV.

-Undone (2019–), an Amazon Prime original series, was created using the technique.

 The Spine of Night (2021), a feature-length fantasy film directed by Philip Gelatt and Morgan Galen King was rotoscope animated.
-King’s Gorgonaut Studios had previously rotoscope animated a series of short fantasy films.
+King's Gorgonaut Studios had previously rotoscope animated a series of short fantasy films.

+In 2023, Lunark, a retro-style cinematic platformer developed by Johan Vinet of Canari Games, was released.
+The title draws inspiration from classic games such as Prince of Persia, Another World, and Flashback, and makes extensive use of rotoscoping techniques for its cinematics.
+In 2025, Lester, a rotoscoping editor designed to automatically propagate artwork from a reference frame to subsequent frames in a video, was released.